Independent Environmental Geoscience Dissertation EARTH4080P

 - Typically Offered: Runs Throughout Semesters 1 and 2

 - Available to Visiting Students: No

 An independent Environmental Geoscience dissertation.
 Students will co-design a dissertation project in conjunction with staff.
-They will plan and implement a project consisting of independent research in the form of spatial or numerical analysis, modelling, or other research techniques.
-The dissertation work will commence in the summer between 3rd and 4th year and into semester 1 of 4th year.
+They will plan and implement a project consisting of independent research in the form of field, spatial or numerical analysis, modelling, or other research techniques.
+The dissertation work will commence in the summer between 3rd and 4th year, through semester 1 of 4th year, before submission in early semester 2.
 They will produce a dissertation which integrates their work to answer a pre-determined environmental research question.

-The course consists of an independent dissertation conducted pre-sessional, developed and completed during Semester 1.
+The course consists of an independent dissertation conducted pre-sessional, developed during Semester 1, and completed early in Semester 2.

 Requirements of Entry